-- (a) Within one week of the close of an expression of interest, or such further time as determined by the Department in its sole discretion, the Department must: - (i) determine either to accept or reject a request made under clause 3.2; and - (ii) notify Council in writing of its determination (which may be provided by email) in relation to each request. - (b) Council acknowledges and agrees that the Department's determination under clause 3.3(a): - (i) is at the Department's sole discretion; - (ii) is made having regard to eligibility criteria set out in the Program Guidelines; and - (iii) is the result of an evaluation committee process which: - (A) may involve input from evaluation committee members who are officers of other NSW Government agencies; and - (B) may include evaluation based on a comparison of Council's request against requests for Services made by other Participants.
+- (a) Within one week of the close of an EOI for Quarterly Tranches and within three days of the close of an EOI for Monthly Sub-Tranches, or such further time as determined by the Department in its sole discretion, the Department must: - (i) determine either to accept or reject a request made under clause 3.2; and - (ii) notify Council in writing of its determination (which may be provided by email) in relation to each request.

+- (b) Council acknowledges and agrees that the Department's determination under clause 3.3(a): - (i) is at the Department's sole discretion; - (ii) is made having regard to eligibility criteria set out in the Program Guidelines; and - (iii) is, for Quarterly Tranches, the result of an evaluation committee process which: - (A) may involve input from evaluation committee members who are officers of other NSW Government agencies; and - (B) may include evaluation based on a comparison of Council's request against requests for Services made by other Participants.